pnp/pnpjs/docs/sp/column-defaults.md

 ## Set Library Defaults

 You can also set the defaults for an entire library at once (root and all sub-folders).
 This may be helpful in provisioning a library or other scenarios.
 When setting the defaults for the entire library you must also include the path value with is the server relative path to the folder.
+When setting the defaults for a folder you need to include the field's internal name and the value.

+>_Note: Be very careful when setting the path as the site collection url is case sensitive_

 ```TypeScript
 import { sp } from "@pnp/sp";